forestgrape/coronavirus/index.md

 <p id="consider-tropism"> -----</p>

 ## Consider Tropism of Sars-Cov-2 infections in humans
-As of June 2020 all Sars-Cov-2 infections in humans are called Covid-19.
-However it is possible that Sars-Cov-2 infections can yield different types of diseases there are already epidemiological indications that Sars-Cov-2 infections can be quite different.
+Sars-Cov-2 infections in humans are called Covid-19.
+However it is possible that Sars-Cov-2 infections can yield quite different types of diseases.
+This is observed e.g. for BCOV as there are already epidemiological indications that Sars-Cov-2 infections can be quite different.
 This phenomenon is also know for different strains of Bovine coronaviruses: They cause both Winter desintry and .. jp paper.
 Investigate, Analyze and possibly use of the tropism of Sars-Cov-2 infections.